Emily Elia, Ph.D.

 I use various quantitative methods in my research including survey experiments, large scale statistical analyses, and text analysis.
 I also rely on qualitative data collected in the field.
 In Fall 2022, I conducted elite and expert interviews in Buenos Aires, Argentina for my dissertation.

-You can contact me via email at emily.elia(at)gu.se and find me on Twitter at @Emily_Elia or on Bluesky at @emilyelia.bsky.social.
+You can contact me via email at emily.elia(at)gu.se and find me on Twitter at @Emily_Elia and on Bluesky at @emilyelia.bsky.social.

 All photos on this site were taken by me during field work in Argentina.